TomasHubelbauer/svg-screencast/readme.md

 first scroll generates more and more regions.

-BMPs of the last good screenshot and the first bad screenshot saved into `test/broken`, but the export looks borked, so fix that also.
+BMPs of the last good screenshot and the first bad screenshot saved into `test/broken`, but they are exported incorrectly.
+There also correct PNGS for a check.

 ### Fix the test cases generated from the hardcoded buffers which fail to parse